JasperFx/alba/docs/guide/hosting.md

 ## Initializing AlbaHost with IHostBuilder

-To bootstrap and connect any ASP.Net Core application to Alba, create a `AlbaHost` using the definition of your `IHostBuilder` as shown below:
+To bootstrap a ASP.Net Core application that uses `IHostBuilder` within `Program.cs`, create a `AlbaHost` using the definition of your `IHostBuilder` as shown below:

 <!-- snippet: sample_Quickstart3 -->
 <a id='snippet-sample_quickstart3'></a>